fuzzypicklz/AP-CS/README.md

 To get started, click the green `code` button then download as zip

-if you're cool you can install git and clone the repository using the link under `code` but do NOT try to commit any changes I will reject your PR you can make your own branch if you'd like
+if you're cool you can install git and clone the repository using the link under `<> Code` but do NOT try to commit any changes I will reject your PR you can make your own branch if you'd like